bigqio/bigq/README.md

 ## Components

-Two main components to bigq: client and server.
+Two main components to BigQ: client and server.
 The server can be run independently or instantiated within your own application.
 Clients initiate connections to the server and maintain them to avoid issues with intermediary firewalls.

 ## Starting the Server

 Refer to the BigQServerTest project for a thorough example.
 ```
+using BigQ.Core;
-using BigQ;
+using BigQ.Server;
 ...
 // start the server
 Server server = new Server(null);		// with a default configuration
 Server server = new Server("server.json");	// with a configuration file
+Server server = new Server(serverConfig);	// with a configuration object

 // set callbacks
-server.MessageReceived = MessageReceived;
+server.Callbacks.MessageReceived = MessageReceived;
-server.ServerStopped = ServerStopped;
+server.Callbacks.ServerStopped = ServerStopped;
-server.ClientConnected = ClientConnected;
+server.Callbacks.ClientConnected = ClientConnected;
-server.ClientLogin = ClientLogin;
+server.Callbacks.ClientLogin = ClientLogin;
-server.ClientDisconnected = ClientDisconnected;
+server.Callbacks.ClientDisconnected = ClientDisconnected;
-server.LogMessage = LogMessage;
+server.Callbacks.LogMessage = LogMessage;

 // callback implementation, these methods should return true
 static bool MessageReceived(Message msg) { ... }